Karakol culture: Economy

-Archeology
+Archaeology

 Burials were in kurgans with circular enclosures, some burials in stone boxes, and ground grave-pits enclosed with massive stone slabs.
 Grave inventory is found infrequently.
 People were buried in rectangular boxes of hewn stone slabs, with many slabs with round hollows or holes and decorated with drawings of colored mineral pigments on inner side.
 Deceased were laid head to the west, facing the east.
 Coloured pictures in red, black, and white depict anthropomorphous creatures with feather crowns or with horns, with anthropomorphous masks and with costumes and sleeve ornaments.
 The pictures of birds, goats, elks, and people were made by cutting point technique.
 According to researchers, depicted animals and fantastic creatures on the inner side of the slabs "carried" the deceased to the afterlife.
 One of the figures depicted a man with a dog's head.

 The stone vaults of Karakol culture contain coals and ashes.
 This element of the spiritual and religious culture is preserved in the Altai Mountains to this day.
 The modern Altaian ritual practices include fire for ritual cleansing.